USS Philadelphia (1799): Service history

-Returning home in March 1801, she was ordered to prepare for a year's cruise in the Mediterranean in a squadron commanded by Commodore Richard Dale.
+First Barbary War:Returning home in March 1801, she was ordered to prepare for a year's cruise in the Mediterranean in a squadron commanded by Commodore Richard Dale.
 At his own request, Decatur was relieved of the command of Philadelphia by Captain Samuel Barron.
+The squadron cleared the Cape on 2 June.
 The squadron arrived at Gibraltar on July 1, with Commodore Dale in the frigate President.
 Philadelphia was directed to cruise the Straits and blockade the coast of Tripoli, since in May 1801 the Pasha Yusuf Karamanli had threatened to wage war on the United States and had seized U.S. merchant vessels for ransom.

 Philadelphia departed Gibraltar for the United States in April 1802, arriving in mid-July.
-In ordinary until May 21, 1803, she recommissioned (having her sixteen 9-pounder long guns replaced with sixteen 32-pounder carronades at this time), and sailed for the Mediterranean on July 28, 1803.
+Her crew was discharged and she was placed under command of Lt.
+John Cassin, Cassin in turn was furloughed until further notice with command going to her Sailing Master and put in ordinary in a letter dated 28 July.
+He was ordered to return and assume command again in a letter dated 21 August, 1802.
+Captain William Bainbridge was ordered to take command and get her ready to sail in a letter dated 21 May, 1803.
+On May 21, 1803, she recommissioned (having her sixteen 9-pounder long guns replaced with sixteen 32-pounder carronades at this time), and sailed for the Mediterranean on July 28, 1803.
 She arrived in Gibraltar on August 24 with Captain William Bainbridge in command.
-Two days later he recaptured the American brig Celia from the Moroccan ship-of-war Mirboka (24 guns and 100 men), and brought them both into Gibraltar.
+Two days later she captured Moroccan ship-of-war Mirboka (24 guns and 100 men) off Cape de Gatt, Spain and the next day recaptured the American brig Celia, captured by Mirboka on 17 August, and brought them both into Gibraltar.
+At the end of the brief war between the U. S. And Morocco, that had been started by the Governor of Tangier without permission of the Emperor of Morocco, Mirboka was returned on 12 October, 1803.